OBF/bosc_materials/BOSC_review_process.md

 The organizers use the scores from the reviewers to help decide (1) whether an abstract should be accepted or rejected, and (2) if accepted, whether it merits a long talk, a short (lightning) talk, or only a poster.
 (Abstracts submitted in the late round are not eligible for longer talks.)
 In the past, we asked reviewers to assign a single score to each abstract to indicate how high-quality they deemed the abstract, and whether they felt it was suitable for a long talk.
 We have realized that trying to make a single score serve dual purposes was causing confusion.

-This year, we are asking reviewers to assign two separate scores to each abstract:
+We are now asking reviewers to assign two separate scores to each abstract:

 1. A quality score (ranging from “reject” through “strong accept”)
 2. A score that indicates how suitable the abstract would be for a long talk (ranging from “only enough content for a lightning talk or poster” to “definitely merits a long talk”).